United States congressional delegations from Oklahoma: 1889–1907: one non-voting delegate

-1907–1953
+1907–1915

 After the 1910 census, Oklahoma gained three seats.
 From 1913 to 1915, these extra seats were represented at-large.

+1915–1963

 After 1915, all the seats were represented by districts.
 After the 1930 census, Oklahoma had its most seats, nine.
 The ninth seat represented the state at-large.
 After the 1940 census, the at-large seat was eliminated.